Rewards and Achievement

 Any teacher may give a detention at break/lunchtime for 20 minutes or an after-school detention for no more than one hour.
 Parents will receive formal notification of the after-school detention.
 Although the law only expects 24 hours notice we operate a minimum of 48 hours warning to give parents the chance to make arrangements for collecting their children afterwards.
 Acknowledgement of this is requested but the detention is not dependent upon parental consent.

 Only in exceptional circumstances can the date of the detention be altered following consultation with the Class Teacher, Learning Manager, Assistant Head, or Headteacher.

 Smoking or smoking equipment is not allowed in school or on the journey to and from school, this includes e-cigarettes.

 Anyone found contravening this rule is likely to be temporarily excluded.
-Similarly the possession of other harmful substances (especially when supplying these to or sharing them with other pupils) will lead initially to a temporary fixed-term exclusion pending further investigations.
-Further investigations may necessitate permanent exclusion.
+Similarly the possession of other harmful substances (especially when supplying these to or sharing them with other pupils) will lead either to a temporary fixed-term exclusion or a permanent exclusion.

 Grave disciplinary problems may result in exclusion by the Head.
 Our disciplinary arrangements are in accordance with the Education Act 1997.
 If you have any questions relating to behaviour, uniform or disciplinary procedures, please contact the school.